 A licensed fentanyl detox center helps you gain comfort during withdrawal.
 This comfort lessens the effects of your withdrawal, such as intense pain all over your body, extreme anxiety, and lost appetite.
 Your caring addiction specialists also keep you safe, secure, well-nourished, hydrated and healthy throughout your detox.
 Having medical supervision throughout the process gives you peace of mind you cannot have at home.

-Serenity House Detox in Fort Lauderdale and West Palm Beach, Florida provides fentanyl and other drug and alcohol detox services.
-The Joint Commission accredits Serenity House Detox for its high quality of treatment, services, facilities and client satisfaction.
-At Serenity House Detox you also gain a variety of therapies needed to launch your recovery.
+Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, Florida provides fentanyl and other drug and alcohol detox services.
+The Joint Commission accredits Serenity House Detox & Recovery for its high quality of treatment, services, facilities and client satisfaction.
+At Serenity House Detox & Recovery you also gain a variety of therapies needed to launch your recovery.

-Programs and therapies at Serenity House Detox include:
+Programs and therapies at Serenity House Detox & Recovery include:

 - A holistic approach to wellness